manishasharma06/GCP_Cloud_API/README.md

 What we want to build is
 ![diagram](diagram-simple.drawio.png?raw=true "Title")

-project api-gateway-359117 is the example project used in the tutorial, you should use your own project id.
+project api-gateway-359117 is the example for myself practice.

 # Cloud Function step by step